 What occurred was a once-in-a-generation event.
 Some markets reached unprecedented extremes that defied centuries of recorded history.

 For instance, crude oil futures traded deeply into the unfavorable area for many months.
-And silver got historically oversold versus gold, as the gold-silver ratio surged to as high as a never prior to seen 130:1.
+Silver got historically oversold versus gold, as the gold-silver ratio surged to as high as ever prior to being seen at 130:1.

 Near the outright bottom of the market on March 17th, we wrote, “Never has silver been as low-cost to acquire in genuine terms as it is today.
 Never has the silver market traded so extremely detached from its fundamentals.”

 That post recommended we had actually hit “peak fear”– out of which “a new uptrend in silver, and a corresponding constricting of the gold/silver ratio, can be expected to extend for many years.”